WIMMOfficial/Chip8/README.md

 ------------
 Pretty simple implementation of Chip8(Wiki page: https://en.wikipedia.org/wiki/CHIP-8).

-You shouldn't use the emulator for playing because it's an educational project and there are may be some bugs.
+You shouldn't use the emulator for playing because it's an educational project and there may be some bugs.
 I made it just to figure out how this game console works from the inside